poppan2/alien-invasion/planning/project_worksheet.md

 - Create a fleet of aliens to destroy (using dictionaries in Python)
 - Continue to make refinements, such as setting limits on the number of ships a user can use, increasing the difficulties, etc...
-- Add a Scoreboard and a Leader Board based
+- Add a Scoreboard and a Leader Board
 - Finally, add an about page to give a deep explanation about the game, inspirations and contact links

 #### PostMVP